Athena Swan Silver Award

 Athena SWAN is a project for the advancement and promotion of the careers of women in science, engineering and technology in higher education and research, and to achieve a significant increase in the number of women recruited to top posts.
 Athena SWAN is run by the Equality Challenge Unit and funded by Equality Challenge Unit, the Royal Society, Biochemical Society and the Department of Health.

-As part of its commitment, the School is working on its Silver action plan as well as:
+As part of its commitment, the School is working on its Athena SWAN Silver action plan, which includes:

 - Hosting PhD student conferences